karolaug/pisak/doc/eyetracker.camera.rst

 camera Module
 ==============

-This is desc of camara module.
+Camera module is used to interfere with video cameras and display the results of image processing algorithms implemented in :ref:`analysis <analysis>` module.

 .. automodule:: eyetracker.camera
     :members: